danielfaulknor/puppet-repo_jethro/README.md

 # Security

-Whilst packages are downloaded via HTTP, all packages using the Jethro Carr repos are GPG signed.
+Whilst packages are downloaded via HTTP, all packages using the netbydesign repos are GPG signed.
 The GPG signing public key is included in this Puppet module, rather than being downloaded via unencrypted methods.